mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 // ...
 ```

-> 🐿️ Before deploying run `npm run build` and `npm run preview` to check for any obvious errors instead of finding out about it during deployment.
-This is going to create a `.vercel` folder which should be added to `.gitignore`.
+> 🐿️ You can run `npm run build` and `npm run preview` to check for any obvious errors instead of finding out about it during deployment.
+The build command is going to create a `.vercel` folder which should be added to your `.gitignore` file.

-Create a new project on GitHub and name it anything you want then push the code to GitHub.
+Create a new project on GitHub and push the code:

 ```sh:terminal
 # initialize Git repository